chisel/fluorite/docs/src/api-reference/template-api.md

 With that in mind, let's look at the data that is available to the `index.hbs` for rendering the final HTML.

 > The template data you get in `index.hbs` is generated specifically for each page, which means the job of `index.hbs` is to only render the HTML for that specific page.
-Repeating this for each page of each version results (handled by Fluorite) results in the final HTML.
+Repeating this for each page of each version (handled by Fluorite) results in the final HTML.

-> Make sure you're familiar with the [output directory]({{versionRootPrefix}}/project-structure#project-structure-output-directory) and the [theme config]({{versionRootPrefix}}/themes/creating-a-new-theme/configuration) which helps you to define theme-specific configuration and declare theme assets which affect the final output structure.
+> Make sure you're familiar with the [output directory]({{versionRootPrefix}}/project-structure#project-structure-output-directory) and the [theme config]({{versionRootPrefix}}/themes/creating-a-new-theme/theme-configuration) which helps you to define theme-specific configuration and declare theme assets which affect the final output structure.

 The template data of each page has the following properties available to the Handlebars template file: